 Now Consider adding stress-reducing practices to your day:

 - Meditation and mindfulness.
-Meditation and mindfulness have been shown to have a positive effect on a person’s stress level and their ability to manage stress.
+Meditation and mindfulness have been shown to have a positive effect on a person’s stress level and ability to manage stress.

 - These practices involve setting aside at least five or ten minutes each day to spend in a quiet space, free of distractions.